Mouad-elkbabty/Health-Traveler/README.md

-  The “Healthy Traveler” project offers us to carry out a
+  The “Health Traveler” project offers us to carry out a

 web application to manage traveler issue from